badbruce07/badbruce07.github.io/_posts/2014-10-07-weekly-tasks.markdown

 ---
 layout: post
-title:  "Tutorials in Using HarvestAPI in PHP (Pt.
+title:  "Tutorials in Using HarvestAPI with PHP (Pt.
 1)"
 date:   2014-10-07 11:31:00
 categories: jekyll update
 ---